SAP Articles

 3. How to Choose the Right Template

-• Look for templates that offer flexibility and scalability—your project will evolve, and your scope document should too.
+- Look for templates that offer flexibility and scalability as your project will evolve, and your scope document should too.

 Common Mistakes to Avoid When Defining Your Project Scope Template

-Defining scope sounds easy—write down what the project includes and move on.
-But in reality, this is where most projects start falling apart.
+Defining scope sounds easy, but I can tell you it’s not.
+“Write down what the project includes and move on”, that’s what you are usually told.
+But in reality, this is where most projects start encountering problems.
 If you get the Project Scope Template wrong, expect delays, scope creep, and endless debates over what was “supposed” to be delivered.

 1. Being Too Vague